 The NOx problem

-The nitrogen problem is caused by a group of NOx gasses.
-These gasses contain compounds of nitrogen and oxygen, causing a variety of problems.
+Nitrogen oxides (NOx) are a major contributor in the global issue of air pollution.
+These gasses contain compounds of nitrogen and oxygen, causing a variety of specific problems.

 Destruction of habitat